IrisBox/gewit-hring/_posts/2025-06-17-UKIEDH-Glasgow.md

 image: http://gewit-hring.com/images/posts/20250617-UKIEDH-Glasgow.jpg
 lead_image: http://gewit-hring.com/images/posts/20250617-UKIEDH-Glasgow.jpg
 alt_text: "A map showing the results of a dérive in Glasgow."
-excerpt: "*Collaboration beyond Boundaries*.
-Language, walls and screens are boundaries, our experience of them is a way to cross their thresholds.
+excerpt: "Collaboration beyond Boundaries: Language, walls and screens are boundaries, our experience of them is a way to cross their thresholds.
 A report on a collaborative dérive for the hybrid age."
 author: Andy Corrigan
 audio:
 geojson: Derive-Routes-Glasgow.json